NOTES FOR THE GUIDANCE OF UK SINGING DAY ORGANISERS

 Your description of the event could be ‘Come and Sing with John Rutter’, ‘John Rutter Singing Day’, ‘Choral Workshop with John Rutter’ – there are many possible variants.
 I slightly prefer to avoid the term ‘workshop’, maybe ‘Come and Sing’ is more welcoming, but the choice is yours.

 Your advertising is a matter for you – whether it is via social media, emailings, local radio and newspapers, word of mouth etc – but I recommend starting it well in advance, maybe six months ahead of the event.
 I list all my forthcoming singing days on my website, which seems to be helpful, but that obviously doesn’t replace your own local advertising.
-Please let my PA Emma Harrison (firstname.lastname@example.org – replace ‘company’ with ‘collegium’) know full details of the event (venue, date, time, price, how to book tickets) so she can list it in the most helpful way.
+Please let my PA Emma Harrison (email@example.com – replace ‘company’ with ‘collegium’) know full details of the event (venue, date, time, price, how to book tickets) so she can list it in the most helpful way.
+To see upcoming events, please visit this page: https://johnrutter.com/events

 - Date and time frame